bacontime/blog-mirror/language/lord.md

 ---
 title: Doctors and Lords
+subtitle: A Bugfix for the English Language
 parent: Language
-has_children: false
+layout: post
+date: 2022-05-05
 ---

-# Doctors And Lords
-## A Bugfix for the English Language

 Hey, everyone.
 I’m here with another bugfix for the English language.